 This will naturally depend on your child’s age and developmental level.
 You’ll find plenty of guides online but you’re the best judge of what your child’s ready for.
+Watering plants is always a favourite in our house.
+Who doesn’t like pouring water!
 Build up gradually to the more difficult tasks so they don’t get frustrated if they can’t complete the task independently.
 Our Pinterest Household Chores board has lots of ideas for age-appropriate chores.

 Set a good example by making sure that everyone helps out – in an age-appropriate way.
 If you child is old enough, involve them in a family discussion to decide who should do what around the house.
 Offer options so that children can choose the jobs they prefer.
 If no-one wants to do a particular task (such as cleaning the toilet!), use a rota system so that everyone takes a turn.